Ali Shams al-Din IV: Family

 Syedna Ali Shamsuddin was the son of Syedi Hasan bin Idris.
 Syedna Ali's mother was Na'ama baisaheba, daughter of Syedi Hasan bin Nooh Bharuchi.
 Syedna Ali resided in Yemen and led da'wat from there.

-Life

-He was the 18th and final dai from the lineage of Banu al-Walid al-Anf.
-He endeavored to guide towards righteousness.
 He is buried in Hisn-e-Af'eda, Yemen.

 Succession

 Syedna Ali Shamsuddin appointed Syedna Qasim Khan Zainuddin as the next Da'i.